yvesmarinho/pycliche/README.md

 This creates a directory under your current location.
 Follow the README in the new directory to get started with your project.

 NB.
-It is not necessary to clone `pycliche` itself to your local environment in order to use it as a template.
-The `gh:albertomh/pycliche` argument will use the latest tag from GitHub.
+It is not necessary to clone `pycliche` to your local environment in order to use it as a template.
+The `gh:albertomh/pycliche` argument will pull the latest tag from GitHub.

 ## Update existing projects